Ultimate Size Guide for Choosing Ski Equipment

 4. The length of your ski poles

-The size of your ski poles depends on how tall you are and what you think is comfortable for you.
-Ski poles are just ski poles, and they are made to help you as much as possible!
-Having said that, it is important that YOU like the length of the poles you buy, and that you don't just follow some guide.
+The size of your ski poles depends on how tall you are and what you find comfortable for yourself.
+Ski poles are just ski poles, and they are made to help you as much as possible.
+That said, it's important that you like the length of the poles you buy, and most importantly, they feel comfortable to stand upright with.

 Find your desired length yourself

-If you stand up vertically and keep your elbow at a 90 degree angle, you can measure the length that will fit your ski poles.
-Here, however, it is important that you are about 5 cm taller, as on the slopes you will have both skis and ski boots under your feet, which will make you a lot taller.
+If you stand upright and hold your elbow at a 90-degree angle, you can measure the length that will fit your ski poles.
+However, it is important to add about 5 cm, as you will have both skis and ski boots under your feet on the piste, which makes you a bit taller.

 5. The length of your Snowboard